 • Divide the brie in half and using a small spatula, scoop the softened cheese from the rind, spreading a portion over each crust (don’t worry if it’s a little uneven).
 Sprinkle the orange zest and rosemary mixture on top.

 • Scatter the figs over the Brie and nestle the pieces of prosciutto between them.
-Top with a little cracked black pepper.
+Top with a little freshly ground black pepper.

 • Remove from the oven and allow to cool for 5 minutes before slicing into squares for serving.